ariadne-cps/ariadne/doc/smt_solver_design.md

 A box is processed in this order:

 1. validated reduction using the original (non-epsilon) constraints;
-2. epsilon certification of the whole reduced box;
+2. validated midpoint witness certification;
 3. deterministic witness candidates;
 4. sensitivity-guided splitting;
 5. optional nonlinear interior-point candidate search for splittable boxes;